kgn04/philips_hue_lights_management/README.md

 ## Emulator
 To facilitate testing and ensure a smooth user experience, the app includes an emulator.
 This allows developers to simulate various scenarios and test the functionality of the application effectively.

+# Running app
+To run the app you can simply run frontend/start_gui.py (remember to install the requirements first!).